-In case of emergencies, your whereabouts must be known; leave behind directions to your campsite.
+Having somebody aware of your location is important in case of emergency.
 Carry your standard hunting kit with you; however, there is a need to also carry emergency tools like a whistle, cellphone, flashlight, and first aid kit.
-Safety procedures issued by government bodies must be followed on any hunting trip.
+It is important to remember that safety procedures issued by government bodies must be followed on any hunting trip.

 Assemble your tree stand at a comfortable height

 For example, you will get a clear view of your target from a height of around 20’; there is no need to go higher up.
 You’ll only be increasing the odds of having a fall that may lead to a serious injury.
-This is especially true with portable stands fixed to older trees.
 Check the bark of the tree; if it looks unhealthy and easily peels off, it’s best to try a healthier tree.
 Tug on to the harness to check if it has a firm grip on the bark.